Choosing the Best Water Kefir Ingredients

 Choosing a Water Source for Making Water Kefir

-Kefir grains may benefit from water sources with higher mineral content.
+Water kefir grains may benefit from water sources with higher mineral content.
 Some water sources such as well water or spring water can be naturally high in mineral content and are ideal for making kefir.

 Some options for adding minerals include:

 If using tap water, we do recommend filtering the water to remove as many additives, chemicals and contaminants as possible.
 If filtering is not possible, aerating or boiling the water for 20 minutes may remove at least the chlorine.
-Letting the water stand for 24 hours will also let the chlorine evaporate.
+Letting the water stand for 24 hours will also allow the chlorine to evaporate.
 Chloramines must be filtered.
 Fluoride must be removed by filters designed to remove fluoride.